10.4A.1 CIVIL RIGHTS—TITLE VII—"ADVERSE EMPLOYMENT ACTION" IN RETALIATION CASES

 An action is an adverse employment action if a reasonable employee would have found the action materially adverse, which means it might have dissuaded a reasonable worker from making or supporting a charge of discrimination.

-In Burlington No. and Santa Fe Ry.
-Co. v.
+In Burlington Northern and Santa Fe Railway Co. v.
 White, 548 U.S. 53, 68 (2006), the Supreme Court settled the definition of what is an adverse employment action in the retaliation context.
 This definition introduces the objective standard of a "reasonable employee" but includes the concept of "materially adverse."

 Actions such as firing and demoting are adverse employment actions for purposes of a retaliation claim.
 In addition, other actions that do not rise to the level of ultimate employment actions, such as a lateral transfer, an unfavorable reference that had no effect on a prospective employer’s hiring decision, and the imposition of a more burdensome work schedule, may also be considered adverse employment actions in this context.
-Ray v.
+These actions may dissuade a reasonable worker from making or supporting a charge of discrimination.
+See White, 548 U.S. at 68; Ray v.
 Henderson, 217 F.3d 1234, 1242-43 (9th Cir.2000).